Baked Italian Sausage with Harvest Grapes and Thyme

 Recipe

-plate of two links of Italian sausage roasted with red and white grapes, red onion, thyme, celery and a bay leaf, next to a bottle of red wine
+plate of baked Italian sausage roasted with grapes, red onion, thyme, celery and a bay leaf, next to a fork, napkin and bottle of red wine.

 5 from 1 vote